Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Quantum Langevin equation

-Plugging Eq.~(\ref{qjsol}) into Eq.~(\ref{Pdot}), one gets
+Plugging Eq.~(\ref{qjsol}) into Eq.~(\ref{dotxqlederivation}), one gets

-The above equation may be rewritten in the form of a generalized Langevin equation:
+The above equation may be rewritten in the form of the quantum Langevin equation (see, for example, Refs.~\cite{ford1988,Das:2020}):

-where the noise term is given by which depends on the initial coordinates and momenta of the heat-bath oscillators (as well as on the initial particle position).
+where the noise term is given by which depends on the initial coordinates and momenta of the heat-bath oscillators (as well as on the initial position of the particle).
 Further, the friction kernel $\mu(t)$ is given by

 where $\Theta(t\le 0)=0$ and $\Theta(t> 0)=1$ is the Heaviside step function.